Smoked Gouda Mac and Cheese

 Pouring macaroni into a pot of boiling water.

-Melt the butter in a saucepan.
-Add the flour to the butter and whisk vigorously, or until the mixture smells warm and nutty.
+Step 2: Melt the butter in a large saucepan over medium heat until it just starts to foam.
+Add the flour and whisk vigorously for 1–2 minutes until the mixture smells warm and nutty.
+If it starts turning golden brown, reduce the heat to medium-low.

 Up-close shot of smoked gouda mac and cheese.